c-a-s-t-l-e/helpful-reference-docs/docs/venv_in_jupyterlab.md

 python -m venv <name-of-your-virtual-environment>
 ```

-## 3. Activate the Virtual Environment
+## 3. Activate the virtual environment

 In Windows, run this:
 ```